DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Oi, stop, you bastard!"

 "Someone!
 Help us to catch and stop Kai!
-He is a criminal who wants to conspire in secret with Jeanne in some wicked scheme!"
+He is a criminal who wants to secretly conspire with Jeanne in some wicked scheme!"

 "That's misunderstanding...!
 I only wanted to take my training seriously!"